RedisLabs/redislabs-docs/content/ri/features/memory-analysis.md

 ## Recommendations

-RDBTools provide recommendations on how you can save your memory.
+RedisInsight provide recommendations on how you can save your memory.
 The recommendation are specially curated according to your Redis instance.
 These recommendations have been formed based on industry standards and our own experiences.

 ![memory_recommendations](/images/ri/memory_recommendations.png)